mauriziopireddu/mauriziopireddu/blog/clean-code/the-bouncer-pattern.md

 ---
 title: "The bouncer pattern"
-date: "2021-01-18"
+date: "2021-01-24"
-excerpt: "The bouncer pattern is a very simple technique which can make your code more readable.
+excerpt: "The bouncer pattern is a very simple technique that can make your code more readable.
-It shines when it comes to pieces of code with many if/else statements and you want to get rid of some unwanted code indentation."
+It shines when it comes to pieces of code with many if/else statements and you want to get rid of some unwanted code indentation"
 ---

 # The bouncer pattern

-The bouncer pattern is a very simple technique which can make your code more readable.
+The bouncer pattern is a very simple technique that can make your code more readable.
 It shines when it comes to pieces of code with many if/else statements and you want to get rid of some unwanted code indentation.

 Let's have a look at the following snippet: